shmbd/mbdnib.github.io/_members/abu-hashem.md

   orcid: 0000-0002-0033-7346
 ---

-He is an expert on nanotechnology
+He is an expert on technology